Ranger Fagan, German Shepherd Mix

 Good with cats: no

-Good with kids: n/a
+Good with kids: no

 Intact/neutered: neutered